fredana/rental-house-app/houses-listing-app/README.md

   git config branch.master.remote origin

 HOW TO USE THE APP
-This is an app for booking a room in a Hotel / Guesthouse
+This is an app for listing a house for rent or sell

 CONTRIBUTOR'S GUIDE

 Make changes locally
 Fork the repository.

 Using GitHub Desktop:

 Getting started with GitHub Desktop will guide you through setting up Desktop.